jiarui52/JSON_Boards_CLI/README.md

 npm start <directory-path> [output-path]

+Where:
-<directory-path>: Mandatory.
-The path to the directory containing the JSON files to process.
+- `<directory-path>` is the path to the directory containing the JSON files to process.
-[output-path]: Optional.
-The path where the output JSON file should be saved.
+- `[output-path]` is optional and represents the path where the output JSON file should be saved.
 If not provided, the output will be printed to the console.

 Examples:
 1. Combining JSON files and printing the output to the console:

 npm start example-boards/case1

-3. Combining JSON files and writing the output to a specific file: npm start example-boards/case1 output.json
+2. Combining JSON files and writing the output to a specific file: npm start example-boards/case1 output.json

 ## Assumptions